-For any UPS design that synchronises and parallels its electrical output with the distribution network the maximum parallel time permitted without requiring Distributor approval is 100ms.
-If the UPS parallels with the distribution network for longer than 100ms the Distributor must be consulted and it may be necessary for the UPS to be treated as an embedded generator.
+For any UPS design that synchronises and parallels its electrical output with the distribution network the maximum parallel time permitted without requiring Distributor approval is 100 ms. If the UPS parallels with the distribution network for longer than 100 ms the Distributor shall be consulted, and it may be necessary for the UPS to be treated as an embedded generator.